Velenir/combine-reducers-global-state/README.md

 # combine-reducers-global-state

 A substitute for the default **combineReducers** function that comes with **redux**, aiming to solve the problem of cross-state access in local slice reducers.
-It passes `globalState` as the third argument to reducers, making it available along with the local state slice.
+This **combineReducers** implementation passes `globalState` as the third argument to reducers, making it available along with the local state slice.

  `globalState` here is the whole top-level state returned from `store.getState()` before it is sliced inside the `combineReducer`.

 ## Usage